How to Pay for Medical School: Expert Tips on Loans, Scholarships

 “Usually, that means that a student sets [loans and scholarships] up to cover their needs and work-study can be for ‘walking around money’,” Schutts explained.
 “That way, if there is a particularly hard exam looming, a student won’t have the additional worry about working enough hours to cover necessities.
 Your job first and foremost is to be a student.”

-What unique financial challenges do medical students face?
+Unique financial challenges for medical students

 “This can’t always be done but having that mindset will pay off in the end,” Schutts said.